-The Organization has a \$250,000 line for credit with Truist bank.
+The Organization has a \$250,000 line for credit with a financial institution.
 The line of credit is secured by the contract receivables between the Organization and the City of Jacksonville.
 Interest on any outstanding balance is payable monthly at the Bank's Prime Rate plus 1%.
-As of September 30, 2022, there was no outstanding balance on the line of credit.
+As of September 30, 2023, there was no outstanding balance on the line of credit.